 It has been a long day in the truck.
-Out of habit, you reach for the ibuprofen to try and dull the pain before getting some much needed rest.
-What you don’t realize, is the negative effects ibuprofen may have to your stomach lining.
-Ibuprofen, if taken daily for a long length of time, is known to cause ulcers, heartburn and other gastrointestinal issues.
-Pain relievers, in general, are known to have negative effects on your body when used long term.
-There must be another way to get some other much needed relief from your daily aches and pains!
+Out of habit, you reach for the ibuprofen to try and dull the pain before getting some much-needed rest.
+What you don’t realize, is the negative effects ibuprofen may have on your stomach lining.
+Ibuprofen, if taken daily for a long length of time, is known to cause ulcers, heartburn, and other gastrointestinal issues which may then require you to search for more info on ways to treat that.
+Pain relievers, in general, are known to have negative effects on your body when used long-term.
+It might be worth going to learn more about different natural remedies for aches and pains.
+There must be another way to get some other much-needed relief from your daily aches and pains!

 While there are different methods of applying essential oils, inhalation is most beneficial.
 Be sure to take deep breaths whether you are applying it to your wrists, palms or diffusing in your home or truck.
 There are countless aromatic essential oils that may help alleviate painful symptoms, as well as provide other benefits, such as boosting energy and decreasing fatigue.
+Aromatherapy scent diffusers, too have a significant effect on truckers or even drivers in general.
+Websites like AromaTech has more options to choose from to alleviate the symptoms of nausea and muscle pain, among many others.
 The following seem to be popular with many truck drivers:

 Do you find yourself getting frustrated easily?
 Diffuse lemon to kick yourself into gear, boost your mood and increase focus.

 Lemon is also great for seasonal stuffiness when combined with lavender and peppermint.
 Combine one drop of each oil with a carrier oil (coconut or jojoba oil) and apply to your chest and spine.